Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: The dependent self-affine case

-Now we are able to prove the non-obliqueness theorem for the dependent case.
-The proof is separated into two parts, depending on whether $f$ is a contracting map or an isometry.
+Now we are ready to prove the non-obliqueness theorem for the dependent case.
+The proof is divided into two parts, depending on whether $f$ is a strict contraction or an isometry.
+Before proceeding, we outline the intuition for the contracting case (the other case is similar).

+Suppose for contradiction that an oblique embedding exists.
+The previous lemma then yields an oblique similitude $g$ sending $K$ into a strip of the form $C\times\R$, where $C$ is a Cantor set.
+Based on Corollary~\ref{cor:leftrightendpt}, the similitude $g$ maps some one-sided isolated point of a maximal horizontal slice to a one-sided isolated point of $C$.
+Since $g$ is oblique, it tilts the level-$k$ rectangle containing that point.
+But such a tilt forces part of the image rectangle to protrude horizontally beyond the boundary of $C$, thereby pushing some points of the carpet outside $C\times\R$ and leading to a contradiction.

 \begin{theorem} If $f$ is a similitude sending $K$ into itself, then $f$ is not oblique. \end{theorem} \begin{proof}[Proof of Theorem~\ref{thm:dependentaffine}: the contracting case] By Proposition~\ref{prop:noobliquelines}, it suffices to consider when $N\leq n-1$.
 Suppose on the contrary that $f$ is oblique.
-Pick $g, C$ as in Lemma~\ref{lem:dep1} with $g$ oblique and denote by $\rho$ the contraction ratio of $g$.
-If $N=1$, then it is not hard to see that every horizontal slice of $K$ is a finite set.
-From the form of $C$ (recall~\eqref{eq:formofc}), $C$ is a finite set.
-But by Proposition~\ref{prop:projofkisinf} and the obliqueness of $g$, $\pi_1(g(K))$ is an infinite set.
-This contradicts $\pi_1(g(K))\subset \pi_1(C\times\R)= C$.
+Pick $g, C$ as in Lemma~\ref{lem:dep1} with $g$ oblique and let $\rho$ denote the contraction ratio of $g$.
+If $N=1$, then every horizontal slice of $K$ is a finite set.
+From the structure of $C$ (see~\eqref{eq:formofc}), it follows that $C$ is finite as well.
+Since $\#\Lambda\geq 2$ but $N=1$, there exists a pair of selected rectangles lying in different rows.
+However, by Proposition~\ref{prop:projofkisinf} and the obliqueness of $g$, the projection $\pi_1(g(K))$ is an infinite set.
+This contradicts the inclusion $\pi_1(g(K))\subset \pi_1(C\times\R)= C$.

-Now suppose $N\geq 2$.
+Now suppose $2\leq N\leq n-1$.
 By Remark~\ref{rem:bairetofindint} (see~\eqref{eq:fvarphirkyinkz}), we can find $z\in\pi_2(K)$, $i\in\Z$, $k\geq 1$ and a level-$k$ rectangle $R$ such that

 Since $g$ is a similitude, there is a unit directional vector $v:=(v_1,v_2)$ such that for every $y\in\pi_2(K)$, $g\varphi_R$ maps the horizontal line $\R\times\{y\}$ to $L_y:=\{rv+c_y:r\in\R\}$ for some $c_y\in\R^2$.
 Together with~\eqref{eq:origvarphir}, we have